 Visit tnq.ca/parallel for more information on Ayelet’s work, including her memoir The Art of Leaving.
 There, you can also listen to outtakes from this episode and check out more teaching and writing tips.
 Thanks for listening.

 In this episode, Ayelet Tsabari discusses writing about contested places, giving voice to her community and how stories can resonate in unexpected ways.
+She discusses:

 1:46 | Being Writer-in-Residence at the Toronto Public Library and running drop-in